How Our Unmet Needs Mess with Our Love Life

 The "Emotional Baggage" Impact:

-Picture this: as a kid, you craved love, attention, and maybe a little validation, but somehow those needs weren't fully met.
+As a child, you craved love, attention, and maybe a little validation, but somehow those needs weren't fully met.
 Fast forward to your adult relationships, and you find yourself constantly seeking validation and approval from your partner.
 It's like you're carrying around this emotional baggage, desperately hoping your partner will fill the void left by those needs you didn’t receive as a child.
 When these needs go unmet, they can have long-lasting effects on our sense of self and our interactions with others.

 The "Attachment Style" Dilemma:

-Okay, let's talk attachment styles.
 Those unmet needs from childhood can lead to different attachment styles that influence how we behave in relationships.
-If you're the type who gets super anxious and clingy, always seeking reassurance, it is possible that you had lack of emotional security growing up.
+If you're the type who gets very anxious and clingy, always seeking reassurance, it is possible that you had lack of emotional security growing up.
 On the flip side, if you're avoidant and struggle with intimacy and getting close to others, it might stem from a fear of being rejected or abandoned as you created a program of ‘I’m not lovable enough’, so ‘I am not going to put an effort’.

 Trust Issues and Fear of Abandonment:

 If you've experienced abandonment or inconsistency in your early years, it's no wonder you might have a hard time trusting others.
-This fear can mess with your dating life, making it difficult to fully open up and let someone in.
-It's like a little voice in your head whispering, "They're going to leave, just you wait!"
+This fear can interfere with your dating life, making it difficult to fully open up and let someone in.
+It's like a little voice in your head whispering, "They're going to leave, just you wait…"

 Self-Sabotage and Unhealthy Coping Mechanisms:

-Ever find yourself sabotaging potentially great relationships?Unresolved childhood needs can lead to self-sabotaging behaviours in our relationships.
+Have you ever find yourself sabotaging potentially great relationships?Unresolved childhood needs can lead to self-sabotaging behaviours in our relationships.
 We may inadvertently push away potential partners, create unnecessary conflicts, or choose partners who are unable to meet our needs, repeating familiar patterns from our past (our brains like the familiarity!).
-We may also resort to unhealthy coping mechanisms such as emotional withdrawal, substance abuse, or co-dependency, as a way to manage the pain of our childhood wounds.
+We may also resort to unhealthy coping mechanisms such as emotional withdrawal, substance abuse, as a way to manage the pain of our childhood wounds.

 Healing and Growing Up: